AThilenius/ToyGame/README.md

 # ToyGame
-This project is primarily exercise, although it may develop into other things as time goes on.
+This project is primarily an exercise, although it may develop into other things as time goes on.
 It is a game, written in C# but built from only the lowest level libraries.
 All graphics are done in raw OpenGL, networking will be done straight on top of a socket, and so on.